 Featuring 7 mic’d cab emulations with 5 selectable microphone types, you can also load in 4 of your own favourite cabinet impulse responses.
 So, if you’d rather leave your cab at home when playing live, you can just rely on the IRs and send a line-out directly to a PA system.
 And for recording, simply match your amp up to the best-sounding virtual cab and mic, and even use the USB output for direct audio recording to your computer!

 Tube Amp Expander – Front Panel

 BOSS’ Tube Logic Technology handles the attenuation side of this powerful unit, but unlike the OX, you’ll notice that there are far more physical dials on the Tube Amp Expander’s front panel.
 Among these are the ‘Resonance-Z’ and ‘Presence-Z’ controls.
-Letting you EQ the lows and highs respectively, they give you more control of the overall sound of your amp.
-This is so that it can better suit the acoustic characteristics of a venue or space.
+As the Tube Amp Expander has 16 different analogue reactive loads, these adjust the impedance curve.
+So, not only does one reactive load have a master EQ, but there are rather 16 different analogue sections that will change the response.

 Both the BOSS Tube Amp Expander and OX share ‘Rig’ dials, used to recall particular settings that you have created.
 So for example, if you have several amps or have tuned a single amp for different spaces, you can save your settings and store them as presets.
 The biggest difference that you’ll notice is that the Tube Amp Expander has 10 recallable rig settings, whereas the OX only has 6.